 - Prolapse of other organs like the rectum or the bladder

-Who is At Risk of Cervical Prolapse?
+Who Is at Risk of Cervical Prolapse

 Not enough scientific literature is available on cervical prolapse because it occurs rarely.
 It may be difficult to say why some pregnant women develop this condition.
 However, factors like advanced age of the pregnant woman, BMI, increased intra-abdominal pressure, history of congenital weakness of pelvic muscles may put some pregnant women at a greater risk of cervical prolapse.
-Also, a woman who may have suffered pelvic trauma during difficult delivery or prolonged labour in her earlier vaginal delivery is also at an increased risk.
+Also, a woman who may have suffered pelvic trauma during a difficult delivery or prolonged labour in her earlier vaginal delivery is also at an increased risk.
 The changing pregnancy hormones may result in increased levels of progesterone, cortisol, and relaxin in some cases, triggering hypertrophic cervical elongation which can adversely affect the pelvic floor muscles holding the uterus and provoke cervical prolapse.

 Causes of Uterine Prolapse in Pregnancy

 Some of the causes of uterine prolapse in pregnancy can be:

 - Obstetric history of large babies or difficult deliveries